The easiest way to tell if you need a roof is to safely get up onto your roof and inspect it for the following

 Generally you are also able to view before and after photos on a companies website, or a gallery of work they have done.
 Request a drive-by list if you would like to see some in person.

-Consider a quote from Cooper Roofing when you think you need your property reroofed, we are happy to give you an unbiased opinion of whether you need it done now, or if there is a few more years of life left in the roof.
+Consider a quote from Accredited Roofing when you think you need your property reroofed, we are happy to give you an unbiased opinion of whether you need it done now, or if there is a few more years of life left in the roof.